-JEE Main is one of the most sought after B. Tech/B.E. and B.Arch/B.Plan entrance exam of India which is attempted by more than 10 lakh candidates.
-Last year, 11, 86,454 candidates registered for the exam.
-Among the total 9,56,716 candidates registered for JEE Main Pen and Paper exam while 1,65,635 for the computer based exam or online test.
+JEE Main is one of the most sought-after B. Tech/B.E. and B.Arch/B.Plan entrance exam of India which is attempted by more than 10 lakh candidates.
+Last year, 11,86,454 candidates registered for the exam.
+Among the total 9,56,716 candidates registered for JEE Main Pen and Paper exam while 1,65,635 for the computer-based exam or online test.
 Every year, through JEE Main, the NITs, IIITs and GFTIs fill over 24,000 seats.

 |JEE Main Particulars||Details|